HTTPArchive/httparchive.org/docs/reports.md

           Optional boolean.
 Default `false`.
 Whether the metric type is redundant with the metric name.
 For example, set to `true` when the type is included in the name, like "Total Requests".
 The type will be omitted anywhere it follows the metric name.

+      - **wpt**

+        Optional object.
+Includes config info for extracting WebPageTest results.

+        - **path**

+          Required string.
+The '$'-delimited object path indicating where to find the metric in raw WebPageTest results.

+        - **scale**

+          Optional number.
+Multiplier for scaling a WebPageTest result to match the units used by HTTP Archive.
+For example, to convert bytes to KB, a scale of `0.001` divides the value by 1000.

   - **report ID**

       Short identifier string for the report.
 Used as the URL fragment for the report page.
 For example, the JavaScript report with ID `js` would be accessed at `/reports/js`.
 Changing this value will probably break permalinks.